rust-embedded/book/src/peripherals/peripherals.md

 ## What are Peripherals?

-Most Microcontrollers have more than just a CPU, RAM, or Flash Memory - they contain sections of silicon which are used for interacting with systems outside of the microcontroller.
-These components are collectively known as Peripherals, and are often used to manage communication with sensors, Bluetooth radios, screens, or touch pads.
+Most Microcontrollers have more than just a CPU, RAM, or Flash Memory - they contain sections of silicon which are used for interacting with systems outside of the microcontroller, as well as directly and indirectly interacting with their surroundings in the world via sensors, motor controllers, or human interfaces such as a display or keyboard.
+These components are collectively known as Peripherals.

 These peripherals are useful because they allow a developer to offload processing to them, avoiding having to handle everything in software.
 Similar to how a desktop developer would offload graphics processing to a video card, embedded developers can offload some tasks to peripherals allowing the CPU to spend it's time doing something else important, or doing nothing in order to save power.

-However, unlike graphics cards, which typically have a Software API like Vulkan, Metal, or OpenGL, peripherals are exposed to our CPU with a hardware interface, which is mapped to a chunk of the memory.
+However, unlike graphics cards, which typically have a Software API like Vulkan, Metal, or OpenGL, peripherals are exposed to our Microcontroller with a hardware interface, which is mapped to a chunk of the memory.

 ## Linear and Real Memory Space